Kong/insomnia-docs/docs/insomnia/git-sync.md

 For instance, with Gitlab, the main/master branch is protected by default, and those with the role of a developer are unable to push directly to it.
 In that case, push to a separate branch and create a pull request, or update the permissions for your user on the repository.

 # Pull Changes
-If a team member makes a change to the remote repository, they will need to be “pulled” down in order to use locally.
+If a team member makes a change to the remote repository, they will need to be pulled down in order to use locally.
 Pulling will fetch the current branch from the remote repository and merge any changes locally.

 ## Conflict Resolution
 Designer does not currently support the ability to resolve conflicts.
 If changes were made locally and remotely, a pull may fail.

 Here are some strategies to help with conflicts:

-Each team member should make changes in a separate branch to avoid conflicts.
-Changes should be merged into master once reviewed and approved by other team members (eg. GitHub pull request)
+* Each team member should make changes in a separate branch to avoid conflicts.
+Changes should be merged into master once reviewed and approved by other team members (eg. GitHub pull request).
-If a conflict occurs on pull, delete the branch locally and re-fetch it from the branches dialog
+* If a conflict occurs on pull, delete the branch locally and re-fetch it from the branches dialog.